 Whether you’re studying for professional development or pleasure, a graduate certificate will give you advanced communication skills and a strong foundation of cultural knowledge.
-It could also be your first step towards a graduate diploma, or Master of Arts (Studies in Art History), opening doors to a wide range of new and enhanced career opportunities.
+It could also be your first step towards a graduate diploma, opening doors to a wide range of new and enhanced career opportunities.

 For those who are based in Adelaide, we will be offering a blended delivery mode that combines face-to-face with remote learning in as many courses as possible, taking into consideration social distancing and hygiene.
 All lectures will continue to be delivered online for the remainder of the year, with some exceptions.

 For our students who are studying offshore for the remainder of the 2021 Academic Year, the University will continue to offer high-quality access to the learning resources remotely for most programs.
 This includes all lectures, tutorials and other support material.
 Students will be advised in advance if there are course components that cannot be provided in remote mode and, wherever possible, offered alternative courses.
 Please refer to the COVID-19 FAQ page for a list of programs where in-person attendance is required.

 Choose your applicant type to view the relevant admissions information for this program.